-We’ve put together this comprehensive guide to help you better understand your employee rights.
+We’ve put together this guide to help you better understand your employee rights.

-What this all boils down to is whether or not you are classed as a ‘worker’.
-Employers are legally obliged to pay all ‘workers’ the National Minimum Wage.
+This all boils down to whether or not you are classed as a ‘worker’.
+Employers are legally obliged to pay all workers the National Minimum Wage.
 However, the laws around this are far from black and white.

 Let’s break it down…

-You are entitled to the National Minimum Wage or National Living Wage if you are:
+You are entitled to the National Minimum Wage if you are:

-You may not be entitled to the National Minimum Wage or National Living Wage if you are*:
+You may not be entitled to the National Minimum Wage if you are*:

 *If none of these apply to you, it’s likely your employer is breaking the law by letting you work for nothing.
 Keep reading this post to find out how to take action.

-What is it?
-A placement (AKA a ‘year in industry’ ‘industrial placement’ or ‘sandwich placement’) usually forms part of a four-year degree.
-Less tasty than Subway’s footlong Meatball Marinara with Monterey Jack cheese, Jalapeños and a dollop of Chipotle Southwest sauce... but a great way to get your foot on the career ladder.
+A placement (aka a ‘year in industry’, ‘industrial placement’ or ‘sandwich placement’) usually forms part of a four-year degree.
+Less tasty than Subway’s footlong Meatball Marinara… but a great way to get your foot on the career ladder.

 Why should I do an unpaid placement when I could be paid?

-What is it?
-An internship is a formal work experience programme that typically takes place over the summer holidays or once you graduate.
-It can last anywhere from a few weeks to a year and will help you decide if your chosen industry is the right fit for you.
+An internship is a formal work experience programme that typically takes place over the summer holidays.
+It can last anywhere from 1-4 months and will help you decide if your chosen industry is the right fit for you.

-Do you have a contract of employment (whether ‘written’ or ‘verbal’)?
+- Do you have a contract of employment (written or verbal)?

-What is it?
-Work experience or ‘work shadowing’ is usually aimed at younger students looking to get a feel for working life in a particular role or industry.
+Work experience or work shadowing is usually aimed at younger students looking to get a feel for working life in a particular role or industry.